← Back to Blog·Mar 16, 2026·9 min read

 In your analytics tool, filter for pages that receive meaningful organic traffic (at least 50–100 sessions per month) and have a bounce rate above 70%.
 For each page, cross-reference the primary search queries driving traffic to it (using Search Console) and ask:

-• Is the content comprehensive enough?
-If the page answers the question in two paragraphs but the query deserves a full guide, visitors leave to find a more thorough resource elsewhere.
+If the page answers in two paragraphs but the query deserves a full guide, visitors leave for a more thorough resource.

 High-bounce pages are content gaps hiding in plain sight.
-They tell you where your site is almost meeting a need but falling short.
+They tell you where your site isalmostmeeting a need but falling short.
 Fixing these pages often delivers faster results than creating entirely new content because the page already has authority and ranking signals in Google's index.

 Step 4: Run a Competitor Content Gap Analysis